St Lucy Bulletin

 ADULT CATECHISM – Sunday evenings at 6:00 pm.

-TUESDAY – Mass at 8:30 am followed by Bible Study
+TUESDAY – Mass in the chapel at 8:30 am followed by Bible Study.

 FRASSATI FELLOWSHIP is the Diocese of Biloxi Young Adult Ministry.
 This is open to any young adult (18-35) in any season of life.
 If you have any questions, text Marianne at 832-274-5325.